vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 <typography id="count-elements-in-array-of-arrays" element="h2">Count elements in array of arrays</subtitle>

 Count the occurrences of distinct elements in the given 2D array.
 The given input is an array, the elements of which are arrays of strings.
-The result is an object whose name properties are the values from the arrays and their value is the number of their occurrences.
+The result is an object whose property names are the values from the arrays and their value is the number of their occurrences.

 <subtitle>Helpful links</subtitle>